wyne-ybanez/personal-portfolio-master/README.md

 ## Testing

-I have added the testing onto a separate .md file, here is the [link](https://github.com/wyne-ybanez/personal-portfolio-master/blob/main/TESTING.md)
+I have added the testing onto a separate .md file as its content has increased exponentially, here is the [link](https://github.com/wyne-ybanez/personal-portfolio-master/blob/main/TESTING.md)

 ## Technologies used: